Updated April 2026

-Mechanical breakdown insurance (MBI) covers costly mechanical and electrical failures your car insurance does not.
-Compare MBI providers, coverage levels and costs for New Zealand vehicles.
+Mechanical breakdown insurance (MBI) covers costly mechanical and electrical failures that your car insurance does not.
+Compare MBI providers, coverage levels and costs for Australian vehicles.

 5+